smsglobal/example-java-rest-client/README.md

 /> mvn package
 ~~~

 The jar file will be available under 'dependency' folder and can be included into your project.
-However we do not recommend this as the sole purpose of this mini project is to serve as an example only.
+However please do it at your own risks as this mini project only serves as a sole example.

-Run
+Run the example Main class
 --------------------------------
+This class show a few call
 ~~~
-/> java -cp "target/*:target/dependency/*" SMSGlobalRESTClientMain
+/> java -cp "target/*:target/dependency/*" SMSGlobalRESTClientMain <APIKey> <Secret>
 ~~~
+*Note: Replace <APIKey> and <Secret> with your own.